MichielNoback/java_jupyterbook/03_apis/exceptions.md

 This gives you information about the origin and nature of the error.

-## Checked and unchecked exceptions
+## Checked vs unchecked exceptions

 Although the name `Exception` was used in this example, there are actually quite a few in the Java API.
 They are all related to each other through inheritance.
 The base type of all is class `Throwable`.
 It has two children: `Error` and `Exception`.
 See figure below.